achinn/git-workshop/all/git-workshop-all-presenter.md

 2. How do do we track things in the object store?
 3. What is the Git index and how does it interact with the object store?

+^
+- Please start with a blank slate in your mind as we'll be going over low-level concepts that may not seem relevant.
+- Keep with it.
+We will slowly add layers to bring it back to what we know in day-to-day Git usage.

 ---

 # Logistics